Workshops and Conferences

 Information Literacy.
-Full and Part-time instrucotrs meet to discuss ways ot integrate library research and information literacy into their classes.
+Full and Part-time instructors meet to discuss ways to integrate library research and information literacy into their classes.

 Part-time Faculty Orientation and Development

 Grand View University is committed to providing an exceptional classroom environment for its students with learning facilitated by first-rate instructors.
 To that end, faculty development is a high priority in our community.
 All Part-time faculty are under contractual obligation to attend at least one faculty development event per semester.
 Presentations and dialogue offer ideas to enhance student learning through practical advice on basic teaching practices.
 Part-time reception and orientation will be held on in August.
-In addition, click HERE to see the schedule of Saturday trinaing sessions for the 2013-2014 academic year.
+Check back for fall dates.